zkoss/zk-mvvm-book/data_binding/command_binding.md

 Overview
 ========
 Command binding is a mechanism for hooking up a UI component's event such as button's onClick to ViewModel's Command<sub>[1]</sub> without writing code.
-This binding is established by ` @command ` with command's name in a ZUL.
+This binding is established by ` @command ` with the command's name in a ZUL.
 We can only bind one event to only one Command but can bind multiple events to the same Command.

 Command's name is the name of ViewModel's method with Java annotation ` @Command  ` by default.
 You can also specify a Command's name in ` @Command `'s element.

 [1]: [ ViewModel/Commands](../viewmodel/commands.html)

-#### Command method example
+## Basic Usage
+This involves 2 steps:
+1. create a public method with `@Commmand` in a ViewModel
+2. specify a command binding in a zul
+Notice that the syntax uses lowercase 'c' e.g. `@command('save')`

+### Step 1: create a public method with @Commmand
 ```java
 public class OrderVM {